-FOR IMMEDIATE RELEASE January 29, 2019
+FOR IMMEDIATE RELEASE

-Washington, D.C. - Today, The Enlisted Association of the National Guard of the United States (EANGUS) is calling for the Office of the Inspector General (OIG) to release more information surrounding the recent audit, "VA's Oversight of State Approving Agency Program Monitoring for Post-9/11 GI Bill Students."
-EANGUS is asking for OIG to disaggregate the statistics surrounding the "improper payments" so that the root problem of this very important issue can be identified.
+Washington, D.C. - Today, The Veterans Education Project (VEP) is calling for the Office of the Inspector General (OIG) to release more information surrounding the recent audit, "VA's Oversight of State Approving Agency Program Monitoring for Post-9/11 GI Bill Students."
+VEP is asking for OIG to disaggregate the statistics surrounding the "improper payments" so that the root problem of this very important issue can be identified.